marcoscesardev/learning-notes/books/the-managers-path.md

 You should expect from your manager:

-- Managers cares about you as a person
+- Managers care about you as a person.
-- Teach you important skills
+- They teach you important skills.
-- Give you valuable feedbacks
+- They provide valuable feedback.
-- Help you to navigate thru difficult situations
+- They help you navigate through difficult situations.
-- Make you realize what you need to learn
+- They help you realize what you need to learn.
-- Show you what you need to focus on
+- They show you what you need to focus on.

 ### One-on-one meetings